Beginning with its opening days and ending with its sell to Best Buy, Speakeasy was often in the news -- in Seattle, and around the world.

 Roderick and Anisa Romero of Sky Cries Mary hold the first live-streamed art gallery opening,

 Jack Straw Productions launches one of the first streaming radio stations, Sonarchy.
-20 years,
+20 years later,

 Press: Cyberspace, Real Life Merge For A Day — Internet Users View Images From 500 Sites Around Globe